Profile: The Ukrainian-born “Kremlin consigliere” with Putin’s ear

 Dmitriev worked as an investment banker at Goldman Sachs in New York and a consultant at McKinsey & Co. in Los Angeles and Prague, before returning to Russia in 2000.
 He was an associate at private equity fund Delta Private Equity Partners from 2002 to 2007, while also working for The US Russia Investment Fund under the leadership of industry stalwart Patricia Cloherty.

-From 2007 to 2010, he served as the president of Icon Private Equity, a buyout fund owned by Ukrainian billionaire Viktor Pinchuk, before being headhunted in 2011 to run the newly created Russian Direct Investment Fund (RDIF), a sovereign wealth fund to make co-investments in Russia private equity bets.
+From 2007 to 2010, he served as the president of Icon Private Equity, a buyout fund owned by Ukrainian billionaire oligarch Viktor Pinchuk, before being headhunted in 2011 to run the newly created Russian Direct Investment Fund (RDIF), a sovereign wealth fund to make co-investments in Russia private equity bets.

 Dmitiev said his mission was "to change the face of Russian capitalism" and make the Russian economy less dependent on the petroleum industry by "overcoming western funds’ reluctance to invest in a country many viewed as corrupt, prone to state meddling and plagued by a law-of-the-jungle legal system."